idleberg/rainbow-nsis/README.md

 ### Build

 A minified JavaScript package will be built automatically after installing with NPM.
 To manually trigger a build, run `gulp build`.
-If you wish to support [InstallOptions](http://nsis.sourceforge.net/Docs/InstallOptions/Readme.html), use `gulp build --ini` to include the highlighter for INI files.

 ## License